Above: Jupiter (with its moon Io) and Saturn as imaged by Astro 16

 You can access information about current astronomical events and the night sky.

 There is a telescope open house each month.
-It is on the second Tuesday of the month and is held from 8 to 9 PM from October through March and from 9 to 10 PM from April through September.
+It is on the second Tuesday of the month and is held from 8 to 9 PM when it is Standard Time and from 9 to 10 PM when it is Daylight Savings Time.